 The lab course requires the in-class use of a custom lab manual:

-Physics 118 Laboratory Manual, Summer 2012 by the University of Washington Department of Physics.
+Physics 118 Laboratory Manual, Autumn 2013 by the University of Washington Department of Physics.
 It may be purchased at the University Bookstore for about $11.

 Because you will record your experimental results in the manual, you must have an unused copy of the current manual to participate in the class.

 The first Pre-Lab is due on WebAssign before the first meeting.

 |1: Sep.
 25-27||No lab meeting.
 Do Pre-Lab 1*|